tmarquespt/ip-scriptum/README.md

 - **Customizable Data Fields**: Tailor the database to fit your specific network needs.

 ## Getting Started
-To get started with IP SYMPHONY, follow these steps:
+To get started with IP Scriptum, follow these steps:
-1. **Installation**: [Instructions on how to install IP SYMPHONY]
+1. **Installation**: [Instructions on how to install IP Scriptum]
 2. **Initial Setup**: Configure your initial network settings and preferences.
 3. **Adding Devices**: Learn how to add and categorize your network devices.
 4. **Defining VLANs**: Instructions on how to create and assign VLANs.